The Restaurant (Irish TV series)

 The Restaurant is reality television programme produced by Vision Independent Productions in Ireland.
 The series first premiered on public service broadcaster RTÉ One where it ran for eight seasons.
-After a six-year hiatus the show was renewed by the TV3 Group.
-The show aired its ninth season on Virgin Media One (formerly known as "TV3") from January 2015.
+After a six-year hiatus, the show was renewed by the TV3 Group.
+The show aired its ninth season on TV3 (now known as "Virgin Media One") from January 2015.

-History
+Format and history

 The show premiered on RTÉ One in the 2000s.
-The show ran for eight seasons on the public service broadcaster after a six-year hiatus the show was recommissioned by the [TV3 Group.
-The ninth season aired on TV3 Ireland from 2015.
+It ran for eight seasons on the public service broadcaster, then, after a six-year hiatus, the show was recommissioned by the TV3 Group.
+A ninth season aired on TV3 Ireland in 2015.

 Each episode features a different head chef, usually claimed to have some sort of celebrity background.
-Sometimes politicians would participate, among them Enda Kenny, Ruairi Quinn, Michael Healy-Rae and Alan Shatter.
+Sometimes politicians would participate: among them Enda Kenny (before he was Taoiseach), Ruairi Quinn (before he was Education Minister, but after everything else), Michael Healy-Rae (before he was even a TD) and Alan Shatter (after he was Justice Minister).

+RTÉ version

-When it aired on RTÉ it proved to be a very successful format often beating even the likes of Neven Maguire and Donal Skehan's cookery shows in the ratings.
+When it aired on RTÉ, The Restaurat proved to be a very successful format often beating even the likes of Neven Maguire and Donal Skehan's cookery shows in the ratings.

-Format

-Each episode sees a celebrity head chef taking on the culinary challenge of producing a full three-course meal with two wines.
-This meal is then served to the restaurant's customers and the resident critics, Tom Doorley and Paolo Tullio, who are joined each week by a guest critic.
+Each episode saw a celebrity head chef taking on the culinary challenge of producing a full three-course meal with two wines.
+This meal was then served to the restaurant's customers and the resident critics, Tom Doorley and Paolo Tullio, who were joined each week by a guest critic.

-The head chef arrives on location at 10:00 on the day of filming and immediately begins working with the team.
-The head chef's first task is to describe their own menu to the kitchen staff.
-The head chef works with Workovich on starters, McAllister on the main courses and Lennox on desserts.
-They prepare their meal until 18:30 and diners enter the restaurant at 19:00.
-The head chef leaves the kitchen at 22:00 to reveal their identity to the dining room.
-The chef's identity remains a secret to those being served their food until the end of the show when all has been eaten.
-The critics give the meal a star rating of between one and five, which is then pulled from an envelope after the head chef joins the critics' table.
+When it was on RTÉ, the head chef arrived on location at 10:00 on the day of filming and immediately began working with the team.
+The head chef's first task was to describe their own menu to the kitchen staff.
+The head chef worked with Workovich on starters, McAllister on the main courses and Lennox on desserts.
+They prepared their meal until 18:30 and diners entered the restaurant at 19:00.
+The head chef left the kitchen at 22:00 to reveal their identity to the dining room.
+The chef's identity remained a secret to those being served their food until the end of the show, when all had been eaten.
+The critics gave the meal a star rating of between one and five, which was then pulled from an envelope after the head chef joined the critics' table.

-The Restaurant is voiced over by Seán Moncrieff and the restaurant is manned by John Healy, Maitre'D; the kitchen staff, chefs David Workowich, Stephen McAllister and Louise Lennox and food researcher, Stephen Quin, and waiting staff, waitress, Elaine Normile and waiters, Lee Bradshaw and Vivian Reynolds.
+The Restaurant on RTÉ was voiced over by Seán Moncrieff and the restaurant was staffed by John Healy, Maitre'D, the kitchen staff, chefs David Workowich, Stephen McAllister and Louise Lennox, food researcher, Stephen Quin, waiting staff, waitress, Elaine Normile and waiters, Lee Bradshaw and Vivian Reynolds.

 During its original run on RTÉ The Restaurant moved location to County Westmeath, where filming took place at Wineport Lodge overlooking Lough Ree, in Glassan village.

 RTÉ also published The Restaurant – The Magazine, which included images and recipes from the series.

-The seventh series began on 16 November 2008, running on Sundays at 20:30.
-RTÉ had eight series in total.